reasonmii/leetcode/M_interviewQuery.md

 This is becaue the weight in overall approval of individual product has changes.
 This is **Simpson paradox** as mentioned by other users.
 - Simpson’s Paradox occurs when a trend shows in several groups but either disappears or is reversed when combining the data.

+## Overfit Avoidance
+Let’s say that you’re training a classification model.
+How would you combat overfitting when building tree-based models?
+- Pruning
+  - Decision Trees : limit below things
+    - the depth of the tree (e.g., max_depth)
+    - the minimum samples required to split a node (min_samples_split)
+    - the minimum samples required at a leaf node (min_samples_leaf)
+- Ensemble Methods
+  - Random Forests
+    - Use multiple trees and aggregate their predictions.
+    - Control n_estimators (number of trees), and the depth and minimum samples like in single trees
+  - Gradient Boosting
+    - Control n_estimators, learning rate (learning_rate), and tree-specific parameters
+- Regularization
+  - Random Forests
+    - Use max_features to limit the number of features considered for splitting at each node
+  - Gradient Boosting
+    - Regularize by setting a low learning rate and subsample to use a fraction of the data for each tree
+- Cross-Validation
+  - Use techniques like **k-fold** cross-validation to ensure your model generalizes well to unseen data
+- Feature Engineering
+  - Reduce the number of features, perform feature selection, and use domain knowledge to **eliminate irrelevant or redundant features**
+- Early Stopping
+  - Monitor performance on a validation set and stop training when performance no longer improves
+- Bootstrap Aggregating (Bagging)
+  - Train multiple models on different subsets of the data and aggregate their predictions

 ## Same Algorithm Different Success
 Why would the same machine learning algorithm generate different success rates using the same dataset? </br>
 Note: When they ask us an ambiguous question, we need to gather context and restate it in a way that’s clear for us to answer. </br>